ErikHartman/erikhartman.github.io_old/index.md

 ## Featured

+### September 2023

-- **Interpreting biologically informed neural networks for enhanced proteomic biomarker discovery and pathway analysis** published in Nature Communications: https://www.nature.com/articles/s41467-023-41146-4
+- **Interpreting biologically informed neural networks for enhanced proteomic biomarker discovery and pathway analysis** published in Nature Communications!
-- **Explainable machine learning for the identification of proteome states via the data processing kitchen sink** submitted to bioRXiv: https://www.biorxiv.org/content/10.1101/2023.08.30.555506v1
+- **Explainable machine learning for the identification of proteome states via the data processing kitchen sink** submitted to bioRXiv.

 ## Publications <a name="publications"></a>